jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) no non-resident, who under section 17(1C) was controlled directly or indirectly by the person, had the information in the non-resident's knowledge, possession or control.
 (3)
 (4) No person may be convicted of an offence under subsection (1)(d) for knowingly applying or permitting the application of an amount of withholding or deduction of tax for a purpose other than in payment to the Commissioner, if the person satisfies the court that the amount of the deduction or withholding has been accounted for, and that the person's failure to account for it within the prescribed time was due to illness, accident, or other cause beyond the person's control.
-(5) Without limiting any other provision of this Act the term withholding or deduction of tax in subsection (4) includes— (a) a PAYE income payment:
+(5) Without limiting any other provision of this Act, the term withholding or deduction of tax in subsection (4) includes— (a) a PAYE income payment:
   (b) a combined tax and earner-related payment:
   (c) an amount of tax withheld for—